 Vices drive social media engagement.
 It is defined as a dopamine hit; social media has created billions of addicts addicted to their social status through the endorphin release of likes, shares and notifications.

 Social Media And The Seven Deadly Sins explore the relationships between the original cardinal sins and our addiction to the likes of Facebook, Instagram, Twitter and Google.
 They are not the only dealers in town.
 But the ones who have come to dominate.
 Have we sold our souls searching for the next dopamine hit, and how far will we go for the subsequent notification or like?
-Order here.
+Pre order here.

 CHAPTER GREED focuses a lot on social media influencer marketing, why it is bad marketing and how it does little to build brands, sell products and connect with audiences.